 When you bring in your big fish, we will take your picture and give you a “Lake Chabot Whopper Club” button.
 If you catch a whopper over 5 lbs (trout), 8 lbs (catfish) or 3 lbs (bass) you will receive a whopper club pin.
 For beginning anglers, if you have any questions on what to use, please come down to the Marina and one of our knowledgeable staff will be more than happy to help you get set up for your fishing adventure.

 All of our boats are half off Tuesday, Wednesday, and Thursdays!
-Our schedule for the marina has changed, we are currently open Monday through Sunday at 7 AM – 4:30 PM boat rentals will stop at 3:30 PM and are due back at 6 PM.
+Our schedule for the marina has changed, we are currently open Monday through Thursday at 6 AM – 6 PM boat rentals will stop at 5 PM and are due back at 6 PM.
 Friday through Sunday are hours are 6 AM-7 PM boat rentals stop at 6 pm and are due in at 7 PM

 HALF OFF ALL BOAT RENTALS Including Patio Boats!
 Tuesday — Thursday.
 Excluding holidays

-Bass fishing has starting picking up a little as we get a little closer to spring.
-Several nice sized bass were reported being caught by raccoon point and also by the island.
-Bass are currently moving up to the shallows for there beds and getting ready to spawn.
+Bass fishing has picked up a lot more as we move closer and closer towards summer.
+Several nice sized bass were reported being caught by raccoon point and also by the island as well as Bass cove.
 If you are fishing for bass, they are hitting mostly in the early mornings and evenings mostly on plastics, jigs and hula grubs and top water here and there.
-Silver Rainbow Flukes are also doing really well with 3/0 wide shank hook.
-Several reports of bass anglers using swim baits are getting a lot of follows but can’t seem to pull them out of Half Moon Bay and around the island.
+Silver Rainbow Flukes and Watermelon Senkos are also doing really well with 3/0 wide shank hook.
 Live wells can be provided upon request thanks to Walton’s Pond.
 A couple good spots to fish for bass are; near the island or the tulles by Raccoon Point.
 Please practice catch and release for bass, as they are not stocked into the lake and their population depends on you!

-Kipling Ehlers of San Leandro caught a nice 8.63 lbs. trout fishing using nightcrawlers fishing over by raccoon point.
+Jeff of San Leandro caught a nice 6.07 lbs trout over by bullfrog on powerbait.

 HOURS OF OPERATION